 One coupon per purchase is the rule at Olive Garden.
 But the rules of Olive Garden hacks kindly suggest that you find a way to use two coupons.

-Try this: If you and your husband’s money all lives in the same account anyway, the secret is to have him pay for half the meal with his card (and redeem one coupon) and you pay for the other half with yours (and redeem another).
+Try this: If you and your partner’s money all lives in the same account anyway, the secret is to have them pay for half the meal with their card (and redeem one coupon) and you pay for the other half with yours (and redeem another).